 Clothes moths are known to thrive in temperatures above 50 degrees Fahrenheit, so keep this in mind when putting away your clothing.
 To prevent a similar circumstance from recurring, make sure you offer clothes moths with the proper surroundings.
 You may do so by brightening up your space and allowing for as much ventilation as possible.
 This may be accomplished by visiting your storage unit more frequently and leaving the door open for some air circulation.
 It’s also a good idea to rearrange your stuff in storage so it doesn’t sit for long periods of time.
 Choose sealed bags or bins when packing up your things for storage.
 A garment bag is also a great choice—just seal any possible holes, such as seams, with tape.
 It’s better to be safe than sorry!

 Now that you have a better understanding of how to get rid of clothes moths, let us help you find secure storage space for your clothing nearby.
 All of your self storage requirements can be met by Appletree Storage.
-Storing with us couldn’t be simpler, since we have three locations in and around Baton Rouge as well as our now-contactless storage rentals.
+Storing with us couldn’t be simpler, since we have three locations in and around Baton Rouge as well as our online storage rentals for plenty of rental options.
 Storage units are available in a number of sizes, as well as a variety of options to meet every need.
 Choose from amenities like drive-up storage containers, temperature controlled storage units, and RV and boat storage solutions.
 Additionally, for your security, all of our storage units are surrounded by a guarded and fenced perimeter with 24-hour video surveillance and controlled access.
 Choose Appletree Storage for your treasured items this year!
 If you need assistance with paperwork or have a sizing question, contact us for expert advice!

 About the Author: Paige is a Social Media Coordinator at Storage Asset Management in York, PA.
 She brings the most useful storage tips and tricks to your social media feed and loves a good self-storage pun.
 Beyond work, Paige spends her free time traveling extensively, her most recent trip being the Andes Mountain region of Bolivia.